 The Inca trail consists of three overlapping treks of which the Classic Trail is the most popular.
 With Machu Picchu the cover shot of many travel magazines it has inspired many people to travel let alone hit the trail.

-The trek starts at Cusco (2,800 m) and quickly rises in altitude, before reaching 4,200m at ‘Dead Woman’s Pass’ which is the highest point of the journey.
+Machu Picchu trekking holidays begin in Cusco (2,800 m) and quickly rises in altitude, before reaching 4,200m at ‘Dead Woman’s Pass’ which is the highest point of the journey.
 On the way to the majestic Machu Picchu, Incan tunnels and terraces are passed, some covered in vegetation and others fully exposed.

 The journey includes the infamous ruins, such as Phuyupatamarca, Wiñaywayna and Intipata.
 However the main draw is when the trail leads through the ‘sun gate’, and the grandeur of the Machu Picchu ruins can be viewed below.